-Signed off work because of your health?
+self-employed and signed off work because of your health?

-The CAMEOS study is being run by the University of Manchester in partnership with the occupation health provider OH Assist and Southern Health NHS Foundation Trust.
+The CAMEOS study is being run by the University of Manchester in partnership with the Fit for Work Team.
 The study aims to help people who are at risk of long term sickness absence to remain in employment and improve feelings of well-being.